What does having an Irish passport mean to me? It’s a question I pondered when I renewed my travel document a few years ago. And I’m still pondering.

 WHAT DOES IT MEAN TO BE IRISH…SERIOUSLY THOUGH?

 Why is national identity important anyway?
 Is the categorisation of people into nationalities barrier-building?
 Or is it merely convenient in terms of public administration duties?
 Brendan Behan said the Irish have a psychosis rather than a nationality.
-If true, then a cure, rather than a definition, is required.
+If true, then a cure, rather than a definition of being Irish, is required.

 Whilst I’m fond of the little travel document that is my passport, I’m ambivalent about the meaning of my national identity.
 So would I renounce my Irish citizenship?
 No, it’s what I know best and something I was born into.
 I could never criticise another country the way I analyse Ireland and agree with author Douglas Kennedy’s assertion at Listowel Writers’ Week that “Your country is like your family.
 It’s your argument”.